 As an employer, you’re responsible for withholding two percent of a worker’s wages for payroll tax.
 Plus, you must pay at least three percent of their wages for health insurance.
 Employers and employees each pay a six percent contribution to social security.

-Haiti Payroll Options
+Haiti Payroll Options for Companies

 When you hire a global workforce, you can choose a few different ways to compensate your employees.
 Some payroll management strategies include: